Vojtanooo/kajot_test/README.md

 # Kajot interview test
-- This script is make to compress files to gzip files.
+- This script is make to compress files to gzip files and delete old not gzip files.
 Script is running automatically at 01:00 AM, every 30 days.
 Automation is handle by cron job.

 # How to use
 - Open Terminal and type here: `crontab -e`